dlebansais/Easly-Controller/README.md

 + Value frame, for a component that is a value in the node (such as a boolean).
 + Text value frame, for a component that is a string value in the node.
 There are also two specialized frames, one for single characters and another for numbers (as it can have a special exponent display).
 + Discrete frame.
 This one is special in that it delegates the task of creating cells to a sub frame, chosen depending on a value of the ndoe.
 For example, an enum.
-+ Keyword and insertion point frame, they create cells that can have the focus, but are not associated to content in the source, they are only for decoration and edition purpose.
++ Keyword and insertion point frames.
+They create cells that can have the focus, but are not associated to content in the source, they are only for decoration and edition purpose.
 + static frame that can't even have the focus, but generate visible frames.
 For example: parenthesis, brackets, dots...

 ### Templates